How To Harness Train Your Cat - Supakit

 Phase 3 - Walking in the harness

-Over the next few sessions, encourage your cat to start to move in their harness, and give them lots of treats and praise for doing so.
+Over the next few sessions, encourage your cat to start to move in their harness, and give them lots of treats and praise for doing so to make it a positive experience.
 A feather toy can be handy to coax them into moving around, or you can place a treat one step in front of them, then two steps, and so on.

 Continue this process until your cat is happy to walk in their harness, and their posture has relaxed from a low crouch to an upright, more natural walk.